 Hoppin’ Good News: We’re selling tickets to the Disneyland Resort!
 Take a look at our discounts on Disneyland tickets, including Park Hoppers for Disneyland Park and Disney California Adventure Park.
 Ribbit!

-For us and many others, Halloween is one of the best times of the year to visit Disneyland.
-We love that Disneyland Park is outfitted with pumpkins, golden banners and other treats.
-For the first time ever last year, happy haunts were a-howlin' over at Disney California Adventure too.
-They've returned for 2018, too!
-Disneyland Halloween Time generally runs mid-September through Halloween every year with special decorations, surprises and ride overlays.
+Our frog family loves going to Halloween Time at Disneyland.
+It's one of the best times of the year to visit!
+Both Disneyland Park and Disney California Adventure are outfitted with decorations, banners, lighting, characters in Halloween costumes and other treats.
+Disneyland Halloween Time generally runs mid-September through Halloween every year.
 Mickey’s Halloween Party — which is not all that scary and a whole lot of fun — runs on select nights at Disneyland Park during Halloween Time.
 For 2018, Disneyland Halloween Time runs Sept.
 7 through Oct.
-31!
-We just returned from hopping about both parks to get the scoop on this year's festivities and tasty treats.
-For more details, including ticket prices and Mickey's Halloween Party dates, read on!
+31. Our frog squad just returned from hopping about both parks and Mickey’s Halloween Party.
+We have all the insider scoop on this year's festivities!
+Read on for more details, including tasty treats, ticket prices and Mickey's Halloween Party dates.

 Disneyland Halloween Overview | Disneyland Halloween Characters & Rides | Mickey's Halloween Party Dates, Times & Overview | Characters, Costumes & Entertainment | Mickey's Halloween Party Tips & Is It Worth It | Comments